alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 By marginalizing out $w$ (hence the name **marginal** likelihood), we get a term which tells us the likelihood of the data, conditioned on hyperparameters.
 This also lets us directly perform hyperparameter optimization.
 Contrast optimizing this quantity with other hyperparameter optimization techniques like grid search which is exponential in the number of hyperparameter-combinations or random search which is ... random.

 Of course, the downside of this method  (**marginal likelihood optimization** or **Type 2 MLE**) is that it involves an integral which is often intractable.
+No free lunch strikes again (or does it?...)

 We'll use the same prior and noise distribution as before and compute the marginal likelihood.
-Buckle up.[^2]
+Buckle up.[^3]

 $$
 p(\mathcal{D}) = \int \mathcal{N}(y ; Xw, \sigma^2 I) \ \mathcal{N}(w ; 0, \alpha^2 I) \ dw